Exporting non-prescribed goods: determining a non-prescribed good

 - technical products (such as for laboratory use)

-- pet food (excluding meat destined for pet food), stock feed and stock feed ingredients.
+- pet food (raw, processed and treats), stock feed and stock feed ingredients and supplements

 Non-prescribed goods handled by other agencies